 The MAC address of the AP transmitting the frame when dot11MultiBSSIDActivated is false or when dot11MultiBSSIDActivated is true[5708] and the Trigger frame is directed to STAs that intend to communicate with the AP

-The MAC address of the transmitted BSSID when dot11MultiBSSIDActivated is true and the Trigger frame is directed to STAs that intend to communicate with at least two different BSSs of the multiple BSSID set and that have indicated reception support for this Trigger frame in the Multiple BSSID Control Support field of the HE Capabilities element it transmits (see 11.1.3.8 (Multiple BSSID procedure)).[3071, 5709, 5710, 9709, 5711, 7177]
+The MAC address of the transmitted BSSID when dot11MultiBSSIDActivated is true and the Trigger frame is directed to STAs from at least two different BSSs that intend to communicate with at least two different BSSs of the multiple BSSID set and that have indicated reception support for this Trigger frame in the Multiple BSSID Control Support field of the support to received such Trigger frames via the Rx Control Frame to MultiBSS subfield set to 1 in HE Capabilities element that it transmits (see 11.1.3.8 (Multiple BSSID procedure)).[3071, 5709, 5710, 9709, 5711, 7177]

 NOTE—All MPDUs within an A-MPDU carried in an HE trigger-based PPDU have the same RA (see 9.7.3 (A-MPDU contents).
 The settings of the address fields of MPDUs within the A-MPDU depend on the type and subtype of the MPDU as defined in 9.3 (Format of individual frame types).

-If an HE AP does not receive an HE Capabilities element with the Rx Control Frame To MultiBSS field equal to 1 from a STA, the HE AP shall not send a Trigger frame whose destination STAs associate with more than one APs to the STA.[3072, 4817] The RA field of the frames sent in response to a MU-RTS frame is set as defined in 9.3.1.3 (CTS frame format).
+If an HE AP does not receive an HE Capabilities element with the Rx Control Frame To MultiBSS subfield in HE MAC Capabilities Information field equal to 1 from a STA, the HE AP shall not send to the STA a Trigger frame whose destination directed to STAs associate with more than one APs from at least two different BSSs of the multiple BSSID set to the STA.[3072, 4817] The RA field of the frames sent in response to a MU-RTS frame is set as defined in 9.3.1.3 (CTS frame format).
 The RA field of the MPDUs sent in response of a MU-BAR is set as defined in 9.3.1.9 (BlockAck frame format).
 BlockAck frame and Data frames whose RAs are different shall not be aggregated in one A-MPDU in responding to an MU-BAR frame.
 The RA field of the Data frames and Management frames sent in response to a Trigger frame shall be set to the MAC address of the destination AP.

 Trigger frame format